itmat/Normalization/README.md

       **[resume options]**<br>
       You may not change the normalization parameters with resume option.<br>
       **-resume** : Use this if you have a job that crashed or stopped.
-This runs job that has already been initialized or partially run after the last completed step.
+This runs a job that has already been initialized or partially run after the last completed step.
 It may repeat the last completed step if necessary.<br>
       **-resume_at "&lt;step>"** : Use this if you have a job that crashed or stopped.
-This resumes job at "&lt;step>". **make sure full step name (found in log file) is given in quotes.**<br>(e.g. "1   "STUDY.get_total_num_reads"")<br>
+This resumes a job at "&lt;step>". **make sure full step name (found in log file) is given in quotes.**<br>(e.g. "1   "STUDY.get_total_num_reads"")<br>

      **[data type]**<br>
-     **-se** : set this if the data is single end, otherwise by default it will assume it's a paired end data<br>
+     **-se** : set this if the data are single end, otherwise by default it will assume it's a paired end data<br>
      **-fa** : set this if the unaligned files are in fasta format<br>
      **-fq** : set this if the unaligned files are in fastq format<br>
      **-gz** : set this if the unaligned files are compressed<br>

      **[normalization parameters]**<br>
      **-cutoff_highexp &lt;n>** : <br>is cutoff % value to identify highly expressed genes/exons/introns.<br>
-                           the script will consider genes/exons/introns with gene/exon/intronpercents greater than n(%) as high expressers, remove the reads that map to those genes/exons/introns.<br>
+                           the script will consider genes/exons/introns with gene/exon/intronpercents greater than n(%) as high expressers, and remove the reads that map to those genes/exons/introns.<br>
                            (Default = 100; with the default cutoff, exons expressed >5% will be reported, but will not remove any reads)<br>
      **-cutoff_lowexp &lt;n>** : <br>is cutoff counts to identify low expressers in the final spreadsheets (exon, intron, junction and gene).<br>
-                          the script will remove features with sum of counts less than <n> from all samples.<br>
+                          the script will remove features with sum of counts less than the set value from all samples.<br>
                           (Default = 0; with the default cutoff, features with sum of counts = 0 will be removed from all samples)<br>

      **[exon-intron-junction normalization only]**<br>